Admittedly-Goat/isiesem2024.net.github.io/docs/Registration/index.md

 # Conference Registration

-Registration for the conference is now open.
-We kindly request that you review the information below attentively.
+## **Registration for the conference was closed at July 31 2024**.

+You can still access this registration page, but we may not be able to process your request.
+If you have special circumstances, please [contact us](../Contact/index.md).

 ## Fees